March 15, 2017

 Nilesh Shetty - Associate Fund Manager - Equity

 We remain optimistic about Indian equities in the long run.
-India is unlikely to be impacted much economically from the unfavourable situations in the other parts of globe.
-In fact, it has benefited from the fall in commodity and energy prices.
-India is a bright spot among world equities, given its high GDP growth which is likely to continue.
-So far, demonetization hasn’t had a big impact on the listed companies, although it needs to be monitored in the coming months.
-India is also relatively less impacted from global protectionist measures as its consumption is 65% of the GDP.
-We are relatively more insulated on exports for economic growth.
-Investors can add to their position in equity to benefit from higher corporate earnings growth.
-The valuation of equities also appears to be fair, and not excessive.
+India is unlikely to be impacted much economically from the unfavourable situation in other parts of the globe.
+Across the globe prices of commodities and energy have been falling, it has been a beneficiary for India.
+India is a bright spot in world equities, given high GDP growth which can continue.
+Demonetization so far doesn’t seem to have a big impact on listed companies, though it needs to be watched in the coming months.
+India is also relatively less impacted from global protectionist measures as consumption is 65% of GDP.
+We are less reliant on exports for economic growth.
+Investors can add to their position in equity to benefit from higher corporate earning growth.
+Valuation of equities also appears to be fair, not excessive.

 Data Source: Bloomberg

 The views expressed here in this article are for general information and reading purpose only and do not constitute any guidelines and recommendations on any course of action to be followed by the reader.
 The views are not meant to serve as a professional guide / investment advice / intended to be an offer or solicitation for the purchase or sale of any financial product or instrument or mutual fund units for the reader.
 The article has been prepared on the basis of publicly available information, internally developed data and other sources believed to be reliable.
 Whilst no action has been solicited based upon the information provided herein, due care has been taken to ensure that the facts are accurate and views given are fair and reasonable as on date.
 Readers of this article should rely on information/data arising out of their own investigations and advised to seek independent professional advice and arrive at an informed decision before making any investments.

 Mutual fund investments are subject to market risks read all scheme related documents carefully.